niilante/mucg/README.md

-# Laravel 6 School Timetable Calendar
+# Methodist University College, Ghana School Timetable Calendar

 Demo-project showing how to use roles-permissions (students, teachers, admins), Eloquent Query Scopes and how to build a simple table-based timetable calendar without any JavaScript plugin.